gowthamk17/pycalculator/README.md

 # pycalculator
-PyCalculator is my attempt to create a python version of ubuntu calculator
+PyCalculator is my attempt to create a ubuntu calculator with python tkinter

 ## Step for running
 1. Checkout the repo in local